 Over 30,000 have already done so, but we are lacking representation in Scotland!
 Through the HogWatch project we have over 50 new representatives for hedgehogs.
 Could you join them?

 Hedgehog Street is a community for those with an enthusiasm for hedgehogs and will give you access to loads of free useful resources to help spread the word and to help you find out more about hedgehogs.

 Online Hedgehog Training Courses

 We have a variety of online presentations, workshops and events – plus home-school education sessions to take part in across the year.
 Please check our TCV Eventbrite page for rolling details as courses become available.
-We will be presenting at the RSPB Mysterious Mammals Wild Webinar event on Monday 22nd Feb at 6pm.
+You can also watch the RSPB Mysterious Mammals Wild Webinar event with details about our project.

 Why hedgehogs need your help?

 Hedgehogs travel around one mile each night through local gardens and parks in order to find enough food and search for a mate.
 If you have a fully enclosed garden you might be getting in the way of their plans, and possibly even preventing love from blossoming!

 Research has concluded that one of the main reasons why hedgehogs are declining in Britain is because our fences and walls are becoming more and more secure, reducing the amount of land available to them.